The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 var data_json = parse_json(text) #if file is a json it is possible transform to json object with this method file.close() #close the file
 ```

+### TileSet and TileMap
+TileMap element is used like scene elements library.
+For example , It is possible define platforms into a TileSet and load this into TileMap.

+**The TileMap will be a elements factory where the TileSet define the elements type**.

+To create a TileSet it is necessary create a scene.
+Define the elements into this secene and when all elements are completed (Sprites+StaticBody2D/RigidBody2D+CollisinShape) transform the scene to TileSet

+To irregular sprites use CollisionPolygon.
+Using the top menu can add points to describe the polygon
+(image*)

+It is possible duplicate staticBody with collsion to apply to other similar platfomrs.
+But remenber reset the position of staticBody in the transform, on the copied element.
+When the platforms are prepared, convert scene to TileSet
+(image*)

+When all elemnts are completed, transform the scene to TileSet
+(image*)

+To use this TileSet, it must be loaded in a TileMap (factory) into the scene where we want use the TileSet elments.
+(image*)

 ## 12. Exporting projects
 ### From Godot to Android